code-by-sarika/code-by-sarika/README.md

 ## 💻 Technical Skills
 ### Programming & Development
-Proficient in Eclipse and IntelliJ for code development.
+Proficient in Eclipse, VSCode and IntelliJ for code development.

 ### Project Management
 Experienced with VersionOne, Jira, Bugzilla, qTest, and ALM for tracking and quality assurance.